bparanj/crystal/electronics/hackerbox/green-led.md

 These simple circuits demonstrate fundamental electronic principles and serve as building blocks for more complex circuits.
 Each introduces a basic concept (like energy storage, rectification, or light emission) that is crucial in more advanced electronic systems.

 Several simple electronic circuits are at the same level of simplicity as a basic power supply and resistor.
 These circuits involve just one or two components and serve fundamental purposes.
-Here are some examples:
+Examples:

 ### 1. **Power Supply + Capacitor (RC Charging Circuit)**
    A circuit with a power supply connected to a capacitor.
 This circuit is used to demonstrate the charging and discharging behavior of a capacitor.
 It can also be used in timing applications or as a simple form of energy storage.